franjopozaic/rxjs-workshop/slides/1_reactive-programming.md

 What are streams?

-* Sequence of events happening over time
+* sequence of events happening over time
+* values over time
+* how many?

 ![](images/1_stream-diagram.png)